-In his life and in his work, Eberhard Blum (1940–2013) established a continuum of the musical and visual arts.
-From the beginning to the end of his working life, sight was inconceivable to him without sound, and there could be no art without music.
+In his life and in his work, the musician and visual artist Eberhard Blum (1940–2013) established a continuum of the musical and visual arts.
+From the beginning to the end of his working life, sight was inconceivable without sound, and there could be no art without music.

 As a leading exponent of new and experimental instrumental, vocal–verbal, conceptual, and interdisciplinary works, Blum defined contemporary performance practice as much through the strength of his commitment as he did through the vigor and artistry of his playing.
 Had it not been for his authority as a soloist, his stamina and expressivity, many works of New Music would surely not have been developed around and variously scored for the full range of his flutes and voice.
 Nor would such works as the late, long trios of Morton Feldman have been given durations of up to four and a half hours.
 Likewise, the authenticity of his phonic-art recitations—foremost, here, his bravura performance of Kurt Schwitters’s Ursonate—relied as much on the virtuosity of his articulation as it did on the integrity of his persuasive physical involvement with a piece’s form.